The vaccine feud between Europe and AstraZeneca, explained

 The E.U., in turn, accused AstraZeneca of failing to uphold its side of the agreement and threatened legal action.

-“Europe invested billions to help develop the world’s first coronavirus vaccines, to create a truly global common good,” European Commission President Ursula von der Leyen told a virtual meeting of the World Economic Forum on Tuesday.
+“Europe invested billions to help develop the world’s first covid-19 vaccines, to create a truly global common good,” European Commission President Ursula von der Leyen told a virtual meeting of the World Economic Forum on Tuesday.
 “And now, the companies must deliver.
 They must honor their obligations.”

 Where does Britain come in?

-Britain was the first country to approve the AstraZeneca-Oxford vaccine for widespread use when it kicked off vaccinations on Dec.
+Britain was the first country to approve the Oxford-AstraZeneca vaccine for widespread use when it kicked off vaccinations on Dec.
 8. The E.U. has accused AstraZeneca of filling its orders in Britain — no longer part of the political and economic union — while delaying deliveries to Europe.

 What does the World Health Organization say?

-WHO has warned against the dangers of “vaccine nationalism” such as wealthier countries prioritizing vaccines for themselves.
+The WHO has warned against the dangers of “vaccine nationalism,” such as wealthier countries prioritizing vaccines for themselves.

-“There is now the real danger that the very tools that could help to end [the pandemic], vaccines, may exacerbate those same inequalities,” WHO director general Tedros Adhanom Ghebreyesus said Friday.
+“There is now the real danger that the very tools that could help to end [the pandemic], vaccines, may exacerbate those same inequalities,” WHO Director General Tedros Adhanom Ghebreyesus said Friday.

-On Saturday, the Guardian reported that WHO asked Britain to delay its inoculation program after vaccinating the country’s most vulnerable so doses could be freed up for priority groups in other countries.
+On Saturday, the Guardian reported that the WHO asked Britain to delay its inoculation program after vaccinating the country’s most vulnerable, so doses could be freed up for priority groups in other countries.

-“We’re asking all countries in those circumstances to do that,” WHO spokeswoman Margaret Harris said.
+“We’re asking all countries in those circumstances to do that,” said WHO spokeswoman Margaret Harris.
 “Hang on, wait for those other groups.”